Japan student group injects new exuberance into anti-war protests

 Unlike the Marxist students who took to Japan's streets in the 1960s, SEALDs members shun violence.
 Their manifesto urges respect for the constitution, a robust social safety net and peaceful security policies - concepts that opinion polls suggest resonate with many 70 years after Japan's defeat in World War Two.

-Public angst over the defence bills has eroded support for Abe, with polls showing those who oppose him outnumbering his supporters.
-But SEALDs is getting under the skin of right-wing nationalists, with blogs hinting that the group may harbour Chinese spies - an accusation for which there is no serious evidence.
+Public angst over the defense bills has eroded support for Abe, with polls showing those who oppose him outnumbering his supporters.
+But SEALDs is getting under the skin of right-wing nationalists, with blogs hinting that the group may harbor Chinese spies - an accusation for which there is no serious evidence.

 Advocates of the security bills argue the changes are needed to help cope with the threat of an increasingly assertive China.